von/pyVBox/README.markdown

 No support guarenteed, but I'm happy to receive bug reports or suggestions (open an issue please).

+This code is released under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

 # Installing vboxapi

-1. Download and install VirtualBox from  http://www.virtualbox.org/wiki/Downloads
+1. Download and install VirtualBox from [the VirtualBox downloads page](http://www.virtualbox.org/wiki/Downloads).

-1. Download the VirtualBox SDK from http://www.virtualbox.org/wiki/Downloads
+1. Download the VirtualBox SDK from [the VirtualBox downloads page](http://www.virtualbox.org/wiki/Downloads).

 1. Unzip the SDK somewhere